Nephilus-notes/nephilus-music/README.md

 6. ~~Abstract environment into a service~~

-7. Add a wrapper for http requests that creates an insertion point for the logging/tracking
+7. XX Add a wrapper for http requests that creates an insertion point for the logging/tracking XX

 4. 1. ~~Get general location of users (city)~~
 <!-- 4.
 2. Track time on page without navigating away -->
 4. 2. ~~Add analytics to Button component and links~~
-4. 3.
-Time tracking for HTTP reqeusts
+4. 3. ~~Time tracking for HTTP reqeusts~~
 4. 4. ~~Track time spent on pages and overall page view count~~
 4. 4.
 1. Track time before navigating to a new internal page.
 4. 5.
 Adjust services to add a log cadence controller/timer